mobashgr/Re-scaling-class-distribution-for-fine-tuning-BERT-based-models/named-entity-recognition/README.md

 | BioRED-Chem | 10 | 32| 128 |

 ## Fine-tuned HF 🤗
+The table provides links to the fine-tuned models as an output of our expiremental work.
 | Dataset | Orignal| WELT
 | :------------------ | :----- | :-----
 | NCBI-Disease | [model_name_or_path](https://huggingface.co/ghadeermobasher/Original-BioBERT-NCBI)| [model_name_or_path](https://huggingface.co/ghadeermobasher/WELT-BioBERT-NCBI)|